intel/he-toolkit/README.md

 ## Adding a new command

-The foolowing steps allows to add a new subcommand to `hekit` as a command or tool.
+The following steps allows to add a new subcommand to `hekit` as a command or tool.
 Below `TODO-ACTION` must be replaced by a word or set of words that described the functionality of the new command.